 McGlynn pitched six complete games for the Cardinals from September 20 to October 7 and posted a 2-2 record.
 (Two games ended in ties.)
 A Sporting Life scribe wrote that McGlynn was “the oldest young blood that ever broke into the National League.
 ‘Stony’ shows his years in his face but not in his arm.
-He says he feels better now than he ever did and is good for ten years of active service.”9 On October 7, McGlynn pitched an 11-inning, 3-3 tie with the National League champion Chicago Cubs, seeking their 117th victory.
+He says he feels better now than he ever did and is good for ten years of active service.”9 On September 24, he pitched a seven-inning no-hitter against the Brooklyn Superbas, a game that ended in a 1-1 tie that was cut short by darkness.
+On October 7, McGlynn pitched an 11-inning, 3-3 tie with the National League champion Chicago Cubs, seeking their 117th victory.

 McGlynn considered quitting the game after becoming a police officer in York in November 1906, but he resigned and reported to the Cardinals’ spring-training camp at Houston on March 1 after a brief holdout.
 “I got into Houston at four in the morning,” McGlynn recalled years later.
 “I woke (Cardinals manager John J. McCloskey) and told him, ‘Your iron man is here.’
 He bawled me out for having missed two weeks of training.”10